Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Introduction

 Note that the root-mean-squared residual error ${\cal E}_{\rm rms}(t)= \E\big[ \|R(t)\|^2\big]^{1/2}$ grows as $\sqrt t$ in the stochastic case and linearly when there is systematic bias.

-Returning now to the project at hand, let $\F$ represent the dynamics of the two-dimensional incompressible Navier--Stokes equations and $\widetilde\F$ be the two-dimensional version of one of the alpha turbulence models described above.
-Note that the residual $R$ depends on the solution $u$ to the exact dynamics, which in turn, depends on the initial condition $u_0$.
+Returning now to the deterministic case, let $\F$ represent the dynamics of the two-dimensional incompressible Navier--Stokes equations and $\widetilde\F$ be the two-dimensional version of one of the alpha turbulence models described above.
 As we are studying fully developed turbulence that arises from long-term evolution, it is reasonable to suppose $u_0$ lies on the global attractor $\A$ determined by the exact dynamics.
-Thus, for each $u_0\in\A$ we obtain a corresponding residual $R(t;u_0)$.
-Heuristically identifying the parameter $\xi\in\Xi$ in the stochastic case with the parameter $u_0\in\A$ in the deterministic case, we define the root-mean-square residual error used in our computational study by means of the ensemble average
+We further assume, for computational convenience, that all our solutions are $2\pi$-periodic with mean zero.